Differentially Private Joint Independence Test: Uniform Power and Minimax Optimality

-It is of theoretical interest to develop the lower bound on minimum separation for any valid and $(\epsilon, \delta)$-DP test, which is named as minimax separation in the literature.
-The minimax separation in terms of the dHSIC metric is defined as
+It is of theoretical interest to develop the lower bound on minimum separation for any valid and $(\epsilon, \delta)$-DP test, commonly referred to as minimax separation in the literature.
+The minimax separation in terms of dHSIC metric is defined as

-The minimax separation $\rho^*_{\dHSIC}$ refers to the largest dHSIC metric of some joint distributions that cannot be correctly detected with power at least $1-\beta$ by any $\alpha$-level test with $(\epsilon, \delta)$-differentially private guarantee.
-In other words, no valid and $(\epsilon, \delta)$-DP test can detect signals with desired power of all joint distributions with dHSIC metric lower than the separation.
-The next result establishes a lower bound for the minimax separation $\rho^*_{\dHSIC}$ under the DP constraint.